How Recording Controls work

 Segment and Save

 Clicking Segment and Save starts the audio and screen recording of an active call.
 If QM does not automatically record the call (for example, the caller’s phone number is on the exclusion list, or the call does not meet workflow criteria for being recorded), this button lets you record it and treat it as a normal contact.
-Segment and Save overrides the exclusion list (configured in Application Management > QM Contact Flows > Inclusion/Exclusion) because the root call does not know the agent’s identity when recording (see About root calls and reconciliation).
+Segment and Save overrides the exclusion list (configured in Application Management > QM Contact Flows > Inclusion/Exclusion) because the root call does not know the agent’s identity when recording (see How root calls and reconciliation work).

 If QM is currently recording an active call, Segment and Save does nothing.